headshota/headshota.github.io/_posts/2014-09-07-martial-arts-fun.md

 - better at assessing risks, when dealing with dangerous situations
 - less aggressive, because you leave all your aggression at the gym

-Second, It's an active sport, involving the whole body.
+Second, It's an active sport, involving the every part of your body.
 You will be amazed how quick your body will become tougher, more agile and flexible.
 And Cardio.
 I really cringe when I remember my first classes, when I ran to bathroom to puke, Seriously it's a hell of a workout.

 ![Alt text](http://www.getsumrun.com/wp-content/uploads/2014/06/tumblr_mzvac6ytuo1sismpto1_500.jpg)
 <sub style="font-size:11px">(No offense to crossfit people, just a joke ;))</sub>